onflow/flow-go/language.md

 Constants and variables are declarations that bind a value to a name.
 Constants can only be initialized with a value and cannot be reassigned afterwards.
 Variables can be initialized with a value and can be reassigned later.
 Declarations are valid in any scope, including the global scope.

-The `const` keyword is used to define a constant and the `var` keyword is used to define a variable.
+The `const` keyword is used to declare a constant and the `var` keyword is used to declare a variable.
 The keywords is followed by the name, an optional [type annotation](#Type Annotations), an equals sign `=`, and the initial value.

 ```typescript